palantir/gradle-docker/readme.md

     otherservice:
       image: 'repository/otherservice:{{othergroup:otherservice}}'

-The `build.gradle` of this project publishes a docker Maven artifact declaring a dependency on a docker image published as 'othergroup:otherservice' in version 0.1.2:
+`build.gradle` declares a dependency on a docker image published as 'othergroup:otherservice' in version 0.1.2:

     plugins {
-        id 'maven-publish'
-        id 'com.palantir.docker'
+        id 'com.palantir.docker-compose'
     }

-    docker {
-        name 'foo'
-    }

-    group 'mygroup'
-    name 'myservice'
-    version '2.3.4'

     dependencies {
         docker 'othergroup:otherservice:0.1.2'
-    }

-    publishing {
-        publications {
-            dockerPublication(MavenPublication) {
-                from components.docker
-                artifactId project.name + "-docker"
-            }
-        }
     }

 The `generateDockerCompose` task creates a `docker-compose.yml` as follows: